ulbrichdennis/ulbrichdennis.github.io/_pages/research.md

 ## Publications
 ---
-### In preparation
+### In progress

-- *Discrete hypocoercivity for a nonlinear generation-recombination model*, with L. Liu and M. Pirner
+- *Discrete hypocoercivity for a nonlinear generation-recombination model*.<br>
+Joint work with L. Liu and M. Pirner

 ### Refereed journal articles